Log In or Register

 -nik

-bfrank: Congrats on 4th place, Nik!!
+5th place bfrank: Congrats on 5th place, Paul!

 corngrowth: Paul, was this very fine sunrise image taken at or near the Cabot Trail, almost on the most northern part of Cape Breton Island looking over the Cabot Street (the street between the St. Lawrence Bay and the Atlantic Ocean)?